The 17 Best Books On Power

 Here’s a book that doesn’t need any intro.

-Because to get the book, it’s crucial that readers are able to contextualize the laws within a deeper understanding of social dynamics and power dynamics.
+Readers must be able to contextualize the laws within a deeper understanding of social dynamics and power dynamics.

 Here is an example of a question that I got asked more than once: